You've heard it before: Go big or go home. But bigger doesn't always mean better, whether you're talking about life or your target market.

 Vertical marketing is a strategy that focuses on marketing to a group of customers within a narrow market segment.

-Our clothing manufacturer from above could, for example, use a vertical marketing strategy to showcase their three verticals, each of which has its own distinct set of needs.
+Our clothing manufacturer from above could, for example, use a vertical marketing strategy to showcase their three verticals, each of which has its own distinct set of retail advertising needs.
 There'll be some overlap, but the typical consumer looking for women's swimwear won't necessarily be in the market for maternity clothes or a wedding gown.

 This is where vertical marketing shines: Within each vertical, the manufacturer will have specific goods and services as well as targeted marketing processes.
 This means the company can streamline and coordinate their marketing efforts within each vertical for a more effective reach into these distinct groups.